 Desexing or neutering your pet is a surgical procedure that prevents them from being able to reproduce.
 In male pets it is commonly referred to as “castration”, and in female pets as “spaying”.
 This is the most frequent surgery performed by veterinarians, and generally your pet is home by the evening of surgery.

-The most common age to desex your pet is between 5 and 6 months.
-However they are never too old to be desexed, and there are still benefits to desexing your pet even when they are older.
+The most common age to desex your pet is between 5 and 6 months, but they are never too old to be desexed.

-There are many benefits to desexing your pet before 6 months of age.
-They include:
+There are many benefits to desexing your pet, including:

 - Preventing unwanted litters, which can be very costly, and may add to the already overwhelming number of stray animals that are euthanased each year.

 - Prevention of testicular cancer and prostate disease in males.

 - Significantly reducing the chance of pyometra (infection of the uterus) and mammary tumours (breast cancer) in females.

 - Stopping the “heat” cycle in females.

 - Decreasing aggression towards humans and other animals, especially in males.